For OVERSIZED Plant Orders delivery will be one charge of £60 for Greater & Outer London or £95 or £145 for selected Further Distance postcodes.

-Malus Rudolph, or Crab Apple Rudolph, is a cultivar introduced from Canada in 1954, named for Santa’s famous reindeer Rudolph.
+Malus Rudolph Crab Apple Malus Rudolph, or Crab Apple Rudolph, is a cultivar introduced from Canada in 1954, named for Santa’s famous reindeer Rudolph.
 In late spring, the branches of this deciduous tree are smothered by an abundance of fragrant, deep pink flowers bursting forth from bright red buds.
 The leaves appear after the flowers have faded, sporting rich shades of copper-red before turning dark green in summer, and then bright yellow in autumn, when they are accompanied by the ripe crab apples, orange-yellow with a blush of red.
 The crab apple fruit can be used in cooking, or left on the tree to feed birds and wildlife into the winter months.

 Height and Spread of Malus Rudolph Malus Rudolph will grow to a mature height and spread of 4-8 metres in 10 to 20 years, although it can be trimmed to maintain a smaller size.
 It has an neat upright growth habit.

+How Hardy Is Malus Rudolph?
 Malus Rudolph is fully hardy in all regions of the UK and across northern Europe.